yuqian2003/Nano-Memory/README.md

 # Nano-Memory

-Implementation for paper: Back to Basics: Let Conversational Agents Remember with Just Retrieval and Generation
+**Back to Basics: Let Conversational Agents Remember with Just Retrieval and Generation**

 ## Dataset